 9. Regular pinning schedule

 Pinterest likes to see consistency.
-When you pin on a recurring schedule, you are showing this, and your content will have more of a likelihood of your content getting into the smart feed.
+When you pin on a recurring schedule, you show this, and your content will have more of a likelihood of your content getting into the smart feed.

 To get started, you will want to find around 4 – 5 of your pins and pin them at the same time each day.
 The pin should be posted to your relative boards and any applicable group boards.
-Make sure you rotate what you pin to each one so that you are not pinning the same item over and over again.
+Make sure you rotate what you pin to each one so that you are not pinning the same item repeatedly.

 Remember that it is OK, and good practice, to make sure that you repin the same content more than once.
 However, never pin the same image to the same board more frequently than every 4 – 5 months.